-Being open to young fellows of the partner universities, the IWH-DPE offers a platform for sharing the experience of a program that complies with international standards in post-graduate education and training in economics.
-The IWH-DPE is a milestone in improving the quality of post-graduate education of young economists in the region – in accordance with recommendations by the Leibniz Association and the German Council of Science and Humanities.
+Being open to young fellows of the partner universities, IWH-DPE offers a platform for sharing the experience of a program that complies with international standards in post-graduate education and training in economics.
+IWH-DPE is a milestone in improving the quality of post-graduate education of young economists in the region – in accordance with recommendations by the Leibniz Association and the German Council of Science and Humanities (Wissenschaftsrat).

 Doctoral Programme Director

 If you have any further questions please contact me.+49 345 7753-800 Request per E-Mail

 If you have any further questions please contact me.+49 345 7753-812 Request per E-Mail

 This is achieved by combining an excellent course programme and research seminar series with unique chances to conduct research in teams with IWH fellows under the guidance of an IWH supervisor.
 IWH supervisors will be experienced in both fields, economic research and policy work.

 Close collaboration with internationally renowned IWH Research Affiliates, further guidance by IWH Research Professors as well as IWH Research Fellows and research in teams (related to the IWH research agenda) also contributes to the outstanding environment at IWH.

 Close collaboration with internationally renowned IWH Research Affiliates and further guidance by IWH Research Professors also contributes to the outstanding environment at IWH.
 The opportunity to do research on real-world economic and political challenges is an additional advantage.